Schema markup was introduced in 2011 as a way to help search engines better understand the contents of a page.

-You may be familiar with some of the schema already: ratings, reviews, events, and recipe schema can all be found on the Google SERP for certain queries.
+You may be familiar with some types of schema already: ratings, reviews, events, and recipe schema can all be found on the search results pages for certain queries.

 In 2018, Google introduced the FAQ schema to provide the most useful, relevant results for end users.
 Testing occurred until May 2019, and the schema is now open for everyone to implement.